Sakura Sakura (video game): Development

 Sakura Sakura was the fifth project developed by Haikuo Soft, and was developed as an adult game like Yotsunoha.
 Much of the development team is composed of the staff that has previously developed Yotsunoha.
 The scenario was provided by Tatomu and Keikei.
 Art direction and character designs were headed by three people, Akira Kasukabe, Xsara, and Yukari Higa, who has previously illustrated the manga series Shina Dark, with cut-in graphics provided by Mako Aboshi.
 The music used in Sakura Sakura was composed entirely by Ryō Kyōna.

 Release history

 Before the game's release, a free game demo of Sakura Sakura was released online on June 6, 2008, which gave the player a glimpse into the story and gameplay of Sakura Sakura.
 The full game was released on June 26, 2009, as a DVD playable only on a Microsoft Windows PC.
 Sakura Sakura suffered several postponements since its original announcement.
 The development team acknowledged the game's postponement by a year, and has stated that scenario writing and voice recording is still taking place.
 An all-ages version of the game, titled Sakura Sakura: Haru Urara, was released on August 26, 2010, for the PlayStation Portable by GN Software.
+A version for PlayStation 4 and PlayStation Vita was released on October 25, 2018, by Entergram.
 An official English language localization by Sol Press was crowdfunded via Kickstarter and released on November 19, 2018.